xtrmstep/Kafker/README.md

 ./kafker.exe create source-topic
 ```

-This command will create two files: `source-topic.cfg` and `source-topic.map`.
+This command will create one file: `source-topic.cfg`.
 In CFG file you need to specify Kafka broker(s) and exact topic name.
 Also you may specify number of events to read (`EventsToRead`) and other parameters.
-In MAP file you may want to specify a mapping.
+In the map section you may want to specify a mapping.
 If there is no mapping, then all fields will be extracted.
 Let's extract all fields.

 ```json
 {